hifly81/1brc_streaming/README.md

 # 1brc challenge with streaming solutions for Apache Kafka

-Inspired by original 1brc challenge: https://www.morling.dev/blog/one-billion-row-challenge/
+Inspired by original 1brc challenge created by Gunnar Morling: https://www.morling.dev/blog/one-billion-row-challenge/

 ⚠️ This challenge does not aim to be competitive with the original challenge.
 It is a challenge dedicated to streaming technologies that integrate with Apache Kafka.
 Results will be evaluated taking in consideration complete different measures.

 ## Pre requirements

-- _docker engine_ and _docker compose_
+- docker engine and docker compose
 - about 30GB free space
 - challenge will run on these supported architectures only:
   - Linux - x86_64
   - Darwin (Mac) - x86_64 and arm
   - Windows

 ## Rules

 - Kafka cluster with only **3 brokers**.
 Cluster must be local only.
 Reserve approximately 30GB for data.
-- Topic with _32 partitions_, _replication factor 3_ and _LogAppendTime_ named _measurements_ for input
+- Topic with **32 partitions**, **replication factor 3** and **LogAppendTime** named **measurements** for input
-- Topic with _32 partitions_, _replication factor 3_ named _results_ for output
+- Topic with **32 partitions**, **replication factor 3** named **results** for output
 - Kafka cluster must run using the script _run/bootstrap.sh_ from this repository. bootstrap will also create input and output topics.
 - Brokers will listen on port 9092, 9093 and 9094.
 No Authentication, no SSL.
-- ✴️ Implement a solution with _kafka APIs, kafka streams, flink, ksql, spark, NiFi, camel-kafka, spring-kafka..._ reading input data from _measurements_ topic and sink results to _results_ topics. and **run it!**. ⚠️ This is not limited to JAVA!
+- Implement a solution with _kafka APIs, kafka streams, flink, ksql, spark, NiFi, camel-kafka, spring-kafka..._ reading input data from _measurements_ topic and sink results to _results_ topics. and **run it!**.
+This is not limited to JAVA!
 - Ingest data into a kafka topic:
     - Create csv file with script _run/measurements.sh_ or _run/measurements.exe_ from this repository.
-Reserve approximately 14GB for it. ⚠️ This will take minutes to end.
+Reserve approximately 14GB for it.
+This will take minutes to end.
     -  Each row is one measurement in the format _<string: station name>,<double: measurement>_, with the measurement value having exactly one fractional digit.
   ```
   Miami,28.1